wso2/kubernetes-is/pattern-1/README.md

 your favorite browser.

 ##### 7. Scale up using `kubectl scale`:
-Default deployment runs one replica (or pod) of WSO2 Identity server.
+Default deployment runs two replicas (or pods) of WSO2 Identity server.
 To scale this deployment into <br>
 any `<n>` number of container replicas, upon your requirement, simply run following kubectl command on the terminal.
 Assuming your current working directory is `KUBERNETES_HOME/pattern-1`
 ```